 cp ~/.zshrc ~/.zshrc.orig

 3. Create a new zsh configuration file

-You can create a new zsh config file by copying the template that we included for you.
+You can create a new zsh config file by copying the template that we have included for you.

 cp ~/.oh-my-zsh/templates/zshrc.zsh-template ~/.zshrc